GitLab High Availability With DRBD & Pacemaker

 Creating a file system

-Once a DRBD resource has been created and initialized, you can create a file system on top of the new DRBD block device (/dev/drbd0).
-Create an ext4 file system on node-a only:
+After creating and initializing the DRBD resource, create a file system on the new DRBD block device (/dev/drbd0) on node-a only:

-📝 NOTE: You can use other file systems such as xfs or btrfs rather than ext4.
+📝 NOTE: Using ext4 is not required.
+You can use other file systems such as xfs or btrfs instead.

 Configuring the GitLab data directory

-After the file system has been created you can mount it temporarily to setup the folder structure under /mnt/gitlab.
+Mount the new file system temporarily to set up the folder structure under /mnt/gitlab.

 Create the /mnt/gitlab mount point on both nodes: